 Approximately 25% of formal investigations result in a substantiated complaint.
 We examine all investigations under the assumption that the existence of a complaint itself may point to some type of trauma even if a formal investigation does not find sufficient evidence for the case to proceed further.
-We recognize that debate exists about the factors that are associated with reported maltreatment, and how this corresponds with actual maltreatment.1112 For this reason, we replicated all of the analyses reported below using substantiated complaints instead of reported complaints, and found the same pattern of results.
+We recognize that debate exists about the factors that are associated with reported maltreatment and how this corresponds with actual maltreatment.
+For this reason, we replicated all of the analyses reported below using substantiated complaints instead of reported complaints and found the same pattern of results.
 Hence, in the current brief we do not differentiate between unsubstantiated and substantiated allegations of maltreatment.

 The primary educational outcomes for this study were standardized math and reading scores and grade repetition.
-In order to assess basic knowledge and skills, we look at whether the child's performance on standardized math and reading tests meet or exceed the state-defined proficiency level.13 In order to assess social and academic development more broadly, we examine whether the child was ever held back prior to third grade.
+In order to assess basic knowledge and skills, we look at whether the child's performance on standardized math and reading tests meets or exceeds the state-defined proficiency level.
+In order to assess social and academic development more broadly, we examine whether the child was ever held back prior to third grade.

-In order to disentangle and isolate the effect of maltreatment from factors that often associated with are maltreatment, such as family and neighborhood poverty, we compare students with a history of maltreatment to a group of demographically-matched Specifically, we peers. compared children with complaints for maltreatment to peers who (a) were the same race, gender and birth year, (b) had the same income level as measured by eligibility for subsidized meals. (c) lived in the same neighborhood, and (d) attended the same elementary school.
+In order to disentangle and isolate the effect of maltreatment from factors that are often associated with maltreatment, such as family and neighborhood poverty, we compare students with a history of maltreatment to a group of demographically-matched peers.
+Specifically, we compared children with complaints for maltreatment to peers who (1) were the same race, gender, and birth year; (2) had the same income level as measured by eligibility for subsidized meals; (3) lived in the same neighborhood; and (4) attended the same elementary school.

-While this approach allows us to control for many of the circumstances that associated are with both and educational maltreatment outcomes, it cannot account for harderto-observe factors that could nonetheless play a significant role in a child's academic progress.
+While this approach allows us to control for many of the circumstances that are associated with both maltreatment and educational outcomes, it cannot account for harder-to-observe factors that could nonetheless play a significant role in a child's academic progress.
 The mental health status of adults in a household is an example of one potentially important omitted variable.
-If, for example. adults strugaling with depression, anxiety or other mental health issues are more likely to abuse or neglect their children, the negative effects we report might be overstated.
+If, for example, adults struggling with depression, anxiety, or other mental health issues are more likely to abuse or neglect their children, the negative effects we report might be overstated.
 Nonetheless, we believe that the associations shown below provide a useful starting point for understanding the educational consequences of child maltreatment.